magahet/dva/hw/hw2/hw2_report.md

 ![perchsd_state\label{perchsd_state}](fig/perchsd_state.png){#id .class width=75%}

-Figure \ref{perchsd_state} shows the distribution of midwest$perchsd values across each state.
+Figure \ref{perchsd_state} shows the distribution of midwest\$perchsd values across each state.
 This is the percentage of each county's adult population with a high school diploma.

 Observations: